 Have you come up with a creative campaign for a client that you absolutely love?
 Are you worried about how to get them on board?
 Sometimes, brands are reluctant to show strong opinions for fear of creating a PR crisis or alienating certain audiences.

 But did you know that according to a study by the IPA there is a defined link between creativity and effectiveness?
 Kirsty said that not only are creative campaigns seven times more effective than non-creative campaigns, but non-creative campaigns are becoming less and less effective over time.
+It is interesting to note how this could affect digital PR campaigns and the potential new trends that would come with it.

 So, what does this mean for brands?
 It means that they need to start making the change and incorporating more creative ideas into their marketing strategies.